Who Says Welding Doesn’t Affect Strength?

 Fatigue Area by the Edge of a Weld.

-I’m not an expert, so I won’t elaborate.
-It’s fascinating nonetheless to examine the members and see where the cracks probably started, and to see how they likely progressed.
+I am not an expert, so I won’t elaborate too much.
+Yet, it is fascinating nonetheless to examine the members and see where the cracks probably started, and to see how they likely progressed.
 Super interesting.

 Welding Changes Material Strength

 We have discussed welding results in previous articles like this one about welding brackets on a trailer frame and this one about building with aluminum.
-It’s one thing to talk about how welding affects strength of the base material, and quite another to see the outcome after stress.
+It is one thing to talk about how welding affects strength of the base material, and quite another to see the outcome after stress.

 You might look at this failure example and say “yes, but the unwelded areas also broke”.
 And, you are right.